 The pact files that are generated from your tests can be used to support other tests by using one of the stub service implementations.
-There is a Ruby implementation that is available in the distributions listed below, and a Rust implementation.
+There is a Ruby implementation that is available in the distributions listed below, and a native binary implementation.

 The Pact CLI is packaged as a Docker image.
 It contains the Ruby implementations of the provider verifier, Pact Broker CLI, mock service and stub service.